jiangsheng/jiangsheng.github.io/docs/blogs/2007/08/autocomplete-with-datasource.rst

       Discusses limitation in .Net's autocomplete API wrapper and ways to call the Win32 autocomplete API direct to get more flexible behaviors.
 Using data bindings between a TextBox instance and a constantly updated .Net DataSource object as an example.

 .. post:: 6 Aug, 2007
-   :tags: Microsoft Foundation Classes, WebBrowser Control
+   :tags: MFC,MSHTML
-   :category: WinForms
+   :category: .Net Framework
    :author: me
    :nocomments: